efricklab/python_4.2/README.md

 #### **Step 3: Add a Simple Greeting Function**

-Add the following code to the top of the file:
+Verify the contents of the file:

 ```python
 # Simple Greeting Function